China's smaller firms face unpaid bills due to housing slump

 Strains are also showing in the labour market.
 State-owned enterprises accounted for 13.5 per cent of all new hiring in October, spiking from around 8 per cent the year before, data from consultancy Business Big Data shows.
 A rise in this ratio in the past has usually coincided with larger downward pressure on growth and a worsening business environment for smaller companies, according to Mr Chen Qin, chief economist at BBD.

 Mr Feng was not able to get any bank loans to help his company survive.
-He recently sold his electric SUV and took on more than 100,000 yuan in credit card debt to pay wages to his eight employees, all of whom have now left the company.
+He recently sold his electric sport utility vehicle and took on more than 100,000 yuan in credit card debt to pay wages to his eight employees, all of whom have now left the company.

 "After I get my money back, I will definitely just close shop," said Mr Feng, who has started the process to sue the two developers.
 "I'm old and I've lost the confidence to become an entrepreneur again."